Zakariae-BAHARI/Healthcare-Data-Analysis-and-Insights/README.md

 # Healthcare Data Analysis and Insights

-This project is a comprehensive data analysis of hospital and patient data aimed at uncovering patterns, trends, and insights to improve healthcare services, patient care, and hospital operations.
+This project is all about analyzing hospital and patient data to find interesting trends and insights.
+It involves cleaning the data, doing some exploratory analysis, and creating visualizations to help understand how healthcare services and patient care can be improved.
+The dataset includes various details about hospitals, patients, and admissions, making it a great foundation for analysis.

-## Project Overview
+## Dataset Overview

 The dataset used in this project contains 318,438 rows and 18 columns, including information about hospitals, patients, and their admissions.
 Key columns include:
 - `case_id`